Zachhi/FlockingBoids-VS/README.md

 The union of these three simple rules gives you incredible flocking behavior.
 The three rules are each multiplied by a certain coefficient, and changing these coefficients will signifigantly change their behavior.
 This allows for different flocking patterns.

 More complex behavior can be added, such as obstacle advoidance.
 This can be seen in this simulation with repulsions and predators.
-Repulsions are standstill obstacles the boids will avoid.
-Once can place them wherever, or make a circle of them, leading to interesting results.
+Repulsions are stand-still obstacles the boids will avoid.
 Predators are the most entertaining part of this simulation.
-They will chase the boids and the boids will flee, each type of a boid with a different method of fleeing.
-I reccomend you play with it yourself to see.
+They will chase the boids and the boids will flee, and each type of a boid has a different method of fleeing.

+Animations were drawn myself, The "Clair De Lune" and "Comptine d'un autre été - Amélie" music tracks were performed myself.

 **Note: This version requires Visual Studio.
 If you do not have access to Visual Studio, here is a version that works for linux and windows that requires no setup: https://github.com/Zachhi/FlockingBoids-Windows-Linux**